Photo by Carole Cohen

 Fishman is a frequent NPR guest, and has made feature-length appearances on "Fresh Air" with Terry Gross, "World Cafe" with David Dye, "The Leonard Lopate Show" and "Soundcheck" with John Schaefer, among many others.

-Although primarily known as a songwriter, Fishman began his career immersed in early jazz, folk, blues, and country music, creating a bedrock of knowledge of American roots forms that, when applied to his pop, classical and experimental leanings, helped forge the style for which he is known today (and which critics are, universally, at a loss to describe).
+Although primarily known as a songwriter, Fishman began his career immersed in early jazz, folk, blues, and country music, creating a bedrock of knowledge of American roots forms that, when applied to his pop, classical and experimental leanings, helped forge the unique style for which he is known today.

-Fishman's most recent recording (his tenth), is "The Howard Fishman Quartet Vol. III: Moon Country."
-His next album, "Uncollected Stories" awaits release in fall 2013.
-His original oratorio "we are destroyed," featuring his band plus four singer/actors, continues to be programmed, most recently at the Abrons Arts Center in NYC.
-"The Frozen North," Fishman's original score for the Buster Keaton silent film of the same name, was programmed and performed as part of the 2012 New York Guitar Festival at Merkin Hall in NYC.
-He is currently at work on a new project entitled "A Star Has Burnt My Eye," an examination of the life and music of Connie Converse, as well as a commissioned score for "Manna-Hata," a site-specific theater project to be performed in the Penn Station Post Office, produced by Peculiar Works in NYC.
+Fishman's most recent recording (his eleventh), is entitled "Uncollected Stories" and will be released this Spring.
+His original oratorio "we are destroyed," a meditation on the Donner Party tragedy of 1846, continues to be programmed, most recently at the Abrons Arts Center in NYC.
+"The Frozen North," Fishman's original score for the Buster Keaton silent film of the same name, was programmed and performed as part of the New York Guitar Festival.
+He was recently commissioned to compose a score for "Manna-Hata," a site-specific theater project performed in the mostly-abandoned Penn Station Post Office in NYC.
+Fishman is currently at work on a new theater piece entitled "A Star Has Burnt My Eye," an examination of the life and music of Connie Converse.
+In February 2014, he was Guest Artist in residence at the Hotchkiss School in Lakeville, CT.